-If you are injured in a car accident, you may sustain severe injuries that last for several weeks or months.
-In some cases, the pain is permanent due to a disability.
-The at-fault party should be responsible for compensating you for the physical pain that you endure.
+If you were injured in a car accident, you may sustain severe injuries lasting for several weeks or months.
+You may even suffer a permanent disability with pain that won’t go away.
+The at-fault party should be responsible for compensating you for the physical pain you endure.

 Emotional or Mental Trauma

-A car accident can lead to emotional or mental trauma.
-In addition to the event, suffering a permanent injury, the uncertainty of the future, or unwelcomed changes in your life can lead to anxiety or depression.
+A personal injury accident can lead to emotional or mental trauma.
+In addition to the event itself, suffering a permanent injury, the uncertainty of the future, or unwelcomed changes in your life can lead to anxiety or depression.

 Disability or Dismemberment

-Disability is a life-altering event that can affect your career and personal life on many levels.
-Even when you recover, you may no longer go back to the work you were performing before the car accident.
+Disability is a life-altering situation that can affect your career and personal life on many levels.
+Even when you reach maximum recovery, you may no longer be able to go back to the work you were performing before the car accident.
 This can have a devastating impact on you and your family.
 For this reason, disability or dismemberment may be recoverable in personal injury cases.

 Overall Decline in Quality of Life

-Suffering an injury in a car accident can have a significant impact on several areas of your life.
-For instance, you may be able to claim loss of consortium, loss of parental support, or even loss of enjoyment of life.
+Suffering an injury can significantly impact several areas of your life.
+You may be able to claim loss of enjoyment of life or lost quality of life.

 How a Lawyer Can Help You with Your Case

-- Investigate your claim to retrieve evidence and build your case
+- Investigate your incident to retrieve evidence and build your case

 - Identify the at-fault party that caused the accident

 - Establish how the accident led to your injuries